Glossary of Road &

 highway, and parkway.

-parallel to a freeway or expressway for the purpose of providing access
+road that runs parallel to a freeway or expressway for the purpose of

-Typically, there will be a frontage road on each side of a freeway.
+streets.
+Typically, there will be a frontage road on each side of

-In urban areas, frontage roads are one-way, while they are usually
+a freeway.
+In urban areas, frontage roads are one-way, while they

-two-way in rural areas.
-While referred to colloquially as access
+are usually two-way in rural areas.
+While referred to

-state, "frontage road" is the official term and is the common term in
+the official term and is also the common term in the Austin area.

 grade-separated - a intersection